maxsitt/insect-detect-ml/README.md

 includes the following added options:

 - `--sort-top1` sort the classified images to folders with the predicted top1 class as folder name
+- `--sort-prob` sort images first by probability and then by top1 class (requires --sort-top1)
-- `--concat-csv` concatenate the metadata .csv files and append classification results to new columns
+- `--concat-csv` concatenate all metadata .csv files and append classification results to new columns
 - `--new-csv` create a new .csv file with classification results, e.g. if no metadata .csv files are available

-More information about deployment of the classification script can be found in the [**Insect Detect Docs**](https://maxsitt.github.io/insect-detect-docs/deployment/classification/) 📑.
+More information about deployment of the classification script can be found at the [**Insect Detect Docs**](https://maxsitt.github.io/insect-detect-docs/deployment/classification/) 📑.

 ### Classification model